oomlout/oomlout_oomp_builder/navigation/hardware/bearing/MR_series/MR31_size/1_mm_id_3_mm_od_-_mm_depth/part/readme.md

-# Hardware Bearing Mr Series Mr31 Size 1 Mm Id 3 Mm Od - Mm Depth
+# Hardware Bearing Mr Series Mr31 Size 1 mm Id 3 mm Od - mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base